celinekim/MonUs-Cryptocurrency-Monitor-App/Solutions.md

 4. Meet the team

 Users can learn more about the team behind the application and check out their GitHub and LinkedIn profiles.

-The end user for our application is someone who has an interest in cryptocurrency.